Enhancing Security with Remote Access for Machine Identities

 What is Secure Remote Access?

 Secure remote access allows machines to connect to networks from various locations while keeping data safe.
-This is crucial because machines often need to perform tasks without human intervention.
+(What Is Secure Remote Access? - Cisco) This is crucial because machines often need to perform tasks without human intervention.

 Why is it Important?